Chinese New Year Japan Travel Guide

 Yokohama Chinatown is a must-visit destination for experiencing vibrant Lunar New Year celebrations in Japan.
 Conveniently located about 40 minutes from Shibuya via the Tokyu Toyoko Line, it comes alive with traditional festivities.

-Expect lion and dragon dances, thrilling musical performances, acrobatics, parades featuring stunning traditional attire, and mesmerizing fireworks displays.
+Expect lion and dragon dances, thrilling musical performances, acrobatics, parades featuring stunning traditional attire, and mesmerising fireworks displays.
 The streets burst with the sounds of firecrackers, cymbals, drums, and Chinese gongs, creating an electric festive atmosphere.
 Chinese lions and dragons perform their iconic dances, while live performances of songs, dances, and traditional acts further enrich the celebration.

 To top it off, the Spring Festival Illumination lights up the streets with an array of vibrant lanterns, casting a magical glow over the bustling Chinatown.